Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data

 \baselineskip24pt \thesubfigure{\Alph{subfigure}}

-\begin{sciabstract} This work introduces a Bayesian approach to assess the sensitivity of model outputs to changes in parameter values, constrained by the combination of prior beliefs and data.
-This novel approach identifies stiff parameter combinations that strongly affect the quality of the model-data fit while simultaneously revealing which of these key parameter combinations are informed primarily from the data or are also substantively influenced by the priors.
-We focus on the very common context in complex systems where the amount and quality of data are low compared to the number of model parameters to be collectively estimated, and showcase the benefits of our technique for applications in biochemistry, ecology, and cardiac electrophysiology.
-We also show how stiff parameter combinations, once identified, uncover controlling mechanisms underlying the system being modeled and inform which of the model parameters need to be prioritized in future experiments for improved parameter inference from collective model-data fitting. \end{sciabstract} \textbf{Teaser:} Bayesian analysis of sloppiness unveils critical parameter combinations that have strong influence on the model outputs.
+\begin{sciabstract} This work introduces a \hltext{comprehensive} approach to assess the sensitivity of model outputs to changes in parameter values, constrained by the combination of prior beliefs and data.
+This novel approach identifies stiff parameter combinations strongly affecting the quality of the model-data fit while simultaneously revealing which of these key parameter combinations are informed primarily by the data or are also substantively influenced by the priors.
+We focus on the very common context in complex systems where the amount and quality of data are low compared to the number of model parameters to be collectively estimated, and showcase the benefits of this technique for applications in biochemistry, ecology, and cardiac electrophysiology.
+We also show how stiff parameter combinations, once identified, uncover controlling mechanisms underlying the system being modeled and inform which of the model parameters need to be prioritized in future experiments for improved parameter inference from collective model-data fitting. \end{sciabstract} \textbf{Teaser:} Analysis of model sloppiness unveils key parameter combinations strongly influencing model outputs.